Radar-Guided Polynomial Fitting for Metric Depth Estimation: Method Formulation

 \subsection{Motivation}

-Existing methods~\cite{zeng2025rsa, viola2024marigold, yin2023metric3d, hu2024depthcrafter, ding2025fixing, yu2025relative} refine MDE predictions by applying simple scale-and-shift transformations.
+Existing methods~\citep{ding2025fixing, yu2025relative, viola2024marigold, hu2024depthcrafter, yin2023metric3d} refine MDE predictions by applying simple scale-and-shift transformations.
 However, this approach lacks the complexity needed to correct non-uniform variations from ground truth across different depths.
 A practical illustration of this shortcoming arises when multiple objects or local regions appear in the same scene: MDE may accurately infer the reconstruction within each object region, yet place them at incorrect relative depths with respect to each other.
-Such cross-object misalignments cannot be corrected by a single global scaling factor (see \cref{fig:teaser}).
+Such cross-region misalignments cannot be corrected by a single global scaling factor (see Fig.~\ref{fig:teaser}).
 This violates the assumption that the MDE reconstruction is up to an unknown global scale and shift.

-To address this, our \textit{polynomial fitting} approach exponentiates the MDE prediction to higher powers and learns coefficients that transform it into a metric depth map.
+To address this, our \textit{polynomial fitting} approach exponentiates the MDE prediction to higher powers and learns coefficients that transform it into a metric depth map via summation.
 Lower-order coefficients (including scale and shift) capture the global scene layout, while higher-order coefficients focus on local depth adjustments, correcting cross-object misalignments and fine-grained MDE errors.

 An intuitive understanding of polynomial fitting can be drawn from the geometric perspective of depth transformations.
-A simple scale and shift operation, mathematically represented as $\hat{a}z + \hat{b}$, uniformly stretches or compresses the entire reconstruction by the same factor across all depth levels.
-While effective for coarse global corrections, such a linear transformation has zero \textit{inflection points}, limiting its flexibility to address cross-region misalignments in relative depth predictions.
+An affine (scale-and-shift) operation, mathematically represented as $\hat{a}z + \hat{b}$, uniformly stretches or compresses the entire reconstruction by the same factor across all depth levels.
+While effective for coarse global corrections, such an affine transformation has zero \textit{inflection points}, limiting its flexibility to address cross-region misalignments in relative depth predictions.
 In contrast, the total degree of our polynomial fitting method determines the maximum number of potential inflection points, where the curvature of the depth transformation can change.
 For a polynomial $f(z) = \sum_{i=0}^{N} \hat{c}_{i}\,z^{i}$, an \emph{inflection point} $z^*$ occurs if

 indicating where the second derivative changes sign.
-Our method learns inflection points to model transition regions where the curvature of the MDE error changes, allowing necessary non-uniform corrections.
+By learning inflection points, we can model transition regions in the curvature of the MDE error, allowing necessary non-uniform corrections.